imigueldiaz/firefox-quick-abstract/README.md

 ## Dependencies

 This extension relies on the Perplexity AI API.
 You need to sign up for an API key at [https://www.perplexity.ai/](https://www.perplexity.ai/) to use this extension.
+You can read the API documentation [here](https://docs.perplexity.ai/).

 ## Internationalization (i18n)